Stanley, County Durham: Leisure and community activities

 South Moor Golf Course, lying south of the town and to the west of The Middles, was founded in 1923 and first operated by the National Coal Board.
 Redesigned in 1925 by Alister MacKenzie, a famous golf course architect, the course has 18 holes.
 It has a practice area, a short-game area, a pro shop, and a clubhouse that can host functions.

 The Stanley Indoor Bowls Centre, with a large arena and grandstand, offers play for people of all ages and abilities.
 Inaugurated in 1977, it has hosted several top-level international events.
-The centre also provides meeting facilities for a range of community groups and clubs, and can be hired for private functions.
+The centre also provides meeting facilities for a range of community groups and clubs.

-The Venue, a community centre and events space, has facilities for dance and martial arts classes, sports, theatrical productions, concerts, weddings and parties, meetings, and cooking classes.
+The Venue, a community centre and events space, has facilities for dance and martial arts classes, sports, theatrical productions, concerts, weddings and parties, meetings and cooking classes.
 It also has a small gym.
 Organisations based in or accessible via The Venue include Citizens Advice, Age UK, Foodbank, Community Money Advice, Welfare Rights, and Durham Action on Single Housing (DASH).

 Youth clubs and activities for children

 Under the umbrella of SAYC, the Stanley Area Youth Consortium, trips and activities for children and young people in the wider Stanley area are offered by an array of youth clubs and voluntary associations.

-These include Stanley Young People's Club, focused on the South Stanley and South Moor areas; Oxhill Youth Club, founded in 1962, which runs the Duke of Edinburgh's Award scheme locally; the Activity Den, based in Tanfield Lea, active for nearly 20 years; Clavering Youth Club; Beamish Community Football Club; North Road Gym, a boxing club for young amateurs; PACT House, a community hub; and several community halls, schools, and churches.
+These include Stanley Young People's Club, focused on the South Stanley and South Moor areas; Oxhill Youth Club, founded in 1962, which runs the Duke of Edinburgh's Award scheme locally; the Activity Den, based in Tanfield Lea, active for nearly 20 years; Clavering Youth Club; Beamish Community Football Club; North Road Gym, a boxing club for young amateurs; PACT House, a community hub; and several community halls, schools and churches.